ShareFacebook Twitter AddThis

 HOW TO COOK YUCA

 Treat yuca the same way you would potatoes.
-Simply put the vegetable in a pot and cover with cold water, season with salt, bring to a boil then simmer until done.
+Simply put the vegetable in a pot and cover with cold water, season with salt, bring to a boil then simmer for about 20 minutes until tender.
 Then drain and you are ready to eat.

 Do note that yuca has a fibrous stem running through its centre (pictured above).
 It should be removed before eating and can be pulled off with your fingers or a fork.